 “It is the supreme art of the teacher to awaken joy in creative expression and knowledge.”
 Albert Einstein

-When I first started teaching, I read everything I could find on teaching and learning.
-These are some of the best teaching books I have read – especially for a college level teacher just starting out.
+When I started teaching, I read everything I could about teaching and learning.
+These are some of the best teaching books I have read – especially for a college-level teacher just starting out.